-When iPhones and smartphones were launched over a decade ago, it transformed the way we relate to our mobiles and catalysed a significant shift in workplace culture.
-Nowadays, employees feel increasingly compelled to check their Facebook accounts, personal email, Instagram, Twitter and the list goes on.
+When iPhones and smartphones were launched, this transformed the way we relate to our mobiles and catalysed a significant shift in workplace culture.
+Nowadays, employees feel increasingly compelled to check their messages, emails and social media accounts.

 What is your organisation’s policy on staff usage of personal mobile devices?